-Follow the steps below to import a trusted AP list to the AP:
+Follow the steps below to import a trusted AP list to the EAP:

 - 1. Acquire the trusted AP list.
-There are two ways: - Backup the list from an AP.
+There are two ways: - Backup the list from a EAP.
 For details, refer to Backup the Trusted AP List to the Host.